odoo/owl/doc/v3/owl/tools/devtools_guide.md

 The profiler tab is the other tab of the owl devtools.
 It consists in an actions bar at the top and a tree/list of events related to the owl components' renders.
-Here is an example of the events launched when entering the Odoo Crm app.
+Here is an example of the events launched when entering the Odoo CRM app.

 <img src="./screenshots/profiler.png"/>